DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 You'll receive in-game currency called **BTC** and in-game experience called **EXP** inside a battle.
 You'll randomly receive items, equipment or caches after defeating enemies.

 **[You'll always be receive BTC and EXP in a battle, but items won't drop after every single battle.]**

+### What is the Fastest Way to Level Up (Character) in this Game?
+On **lower level (1-7)**, the fastest and best way to level up is to fight **Nearby Enemies** constantly.
+Defeating the **yellow enemies** will result in more EXP gain, while also risking in having a harder fight than a normal enemies.

+**After reaching level 7**, try to equip / print a gear that has same gear level as your character level, and jumps into solo **Normal Dungeon**.
+Player can also join other players Dungeon via **Dungeon List** feature on **Map > Phone Icon > Dungeon List**.
+Finishing a dungeon will gain more EXP yield than Nearby Enemies.

+For best result, try to compelete **Challenge Dungeons** while having an active **Frontal Cortex Transmitter** (EXP Buff / Booster) on a go.

+Note: You could also level up by doing AFK Task (**Deploy Farm Bot**) that requires **AI Core**.
+These task takes time (up to 2 hours) & only be profitable if a Global Skip event is happening, which recudes the task time (making it the most efficient way to level up).
+Explanation around Time Skip can be found on [Time Skip's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fglobal_skip.md)

 ### What Is Skills?
 How to Level Up "X" Skills?
 There are 5 skills that player can develop & it has it's own perk upon doing so.
 In summary, here's how to level up certain skills: